 Post-M.S.N. certificate applicants should meet the following criteria:

-- Master's degree in nursing from NLNAC or CCNE accredited program
+- Master's degree in nursing from CCNE, CNEA, or ACEN (formerly NLNAC) accredited program

-- A Likelive video submission (link to this site will be provided when NursingCAS application has been submitted)
+- A video submission (a link to this site will be provided when application has been submitted)

-- Cumulative GPA of at least 3.0 on a 4.0 scale (no MAT or GRE required)
+- Cumulative GPA of at least 3.0 on a 4.0 scale in nursing courses

-- International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (internet) on the Test of English as a Foreign Language (TOEFL)
+- American citizens or permanent residents who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (internet) on the Test of English as a Foreign Language (TOEFL).

 - If accepted, a non-refundable fee of $750 is required to secure admission into the program.
 This fee is applied to the first semester's tuition.